 Agency Heads.
-Department Secretary, Chairperson or President (in NGAs, constitutional commissions, GOCCs, GFIs and SUCs), who have the appointive powers.
+Department Secretary, Chairperson or President (in NGAs, constitutional commissions, GOCCs, Government Financial Institutions [GFIs], and State Universities and Colleges [SUCs]), who have the appointive powers.

 Agency Performance Review (APR).
-The process being undertaken by DBM to determine the level of performance of each agency in terms of physical outcome and outputs, as well as actual expenditures incurred in the production/delivery of goods and services to the public vis-à-vis the targets/budgets for the same period.
+The process to determine the level of performance of each agency in terms of physical outcome and outputs, as well as actual expenditures incurred, including actual revenues, as applicable, in the production/delivery of goods and services to the public, vis-à-vis the targets/budgets for the same period.

 Allotment.
-The share of appropriations which serves as a government entity's limit and basis for committing/ incurring obligations, in accordance with the purpose, documentation requirements, and within the period of time as specified in any of the following budget authorization documents.
+The share of appropriations which serves as a government entity's limit and basis for committing/ incurring obligations, in accordance with the purpose, documentation requirements, and within the period of time as specified in any of the budget authorization documents.